bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-06-Migration-to-k8s-part-three.markdown

 date:   2021-02-06 00:03:00 +0400
 categories: Java
 ---
-That is the third part of the k8s migration articles.
-Here are few things about JVM performance monitoring and optimization.
+This is the third part of the k8s migration articles.
+There are some things about JVM performance monitoring and optimization here.
-In k8s, Java applications usually run without any JVM configurations or with just like this one:
+In the k8s, Java applications usually run without any JVM configurations or with just like this one:

 {% highlight console %}
 java -jar -Xms=req -Xmx=lim Application.jar
 {% endhighlight %}

-In this case, JVM 10 can use a Serial GC if a machine has less than two available CPUs and two GB of RAM;
+In this case, JVM 10: uses a Serial GC if a machine has less than two available CPUs and two GB of RAM;
-set a large amount of memory reservation for the code cache;
+sets a large amount of memory reservation for the code cache;
-use a bigger thread stack size than necessary, etc.
+uses a bigger thread stack size than necessary, etc.

 Let's see how we can change the default settings of JVM.